First bbq cook for beginners: What to Expect (Beginner’s Guide)

 Smoking meat for beginners (UK guide)

-safe internal temperatures for BBQ and smoked meat
+Safe internal temperatures for BBQ and smoked meat

 UK Food Standards Agency (general cooking safety guidance)

-This article is part of the Beginner’s Guide to BBQ & Smoking (UK)— a step-by-step series designed to help complete beginners build confidence with outdoor cooking.
+This article is part of the Beginner’s Guide to BBQ & Smoking (UK) — a step-by-step series designed to help complete beginners build confidence with outdoor cooking.